Is Sweden's no-fly movement just media hype? | DW | 02.08.2019

 Flying contributes more than 2% of global carbon emissions and is set to rise.
 Global passenger numbers almost doubled from 2008 to an estimated 4.37 billion in 2018.
 And the International Air Transport Association estimates that it could almost double again to 8.2 billion passengers by 2037.

-Swedes are among the most prolific travellers in Europe.
-A population of just under 10 million people, they made more than 59 million trips in 2017 – or roughly 6 trips per person, according to Eurostat.
+Swedes are among the most prolific travelers in Europe.
+A population of just under 10 million people, they made more than 59 million trips in 2017 — or roughly six trips per person, according to Eurostat.

 Yet, the number of Swedes taking domestic flights is falling.
 Domestic passenger numbers fell by 3.6% in 2018, according to Sweden's Transport Analysis, the government agency charged with providing transport statistics.